googlegenomics/pipelines-tools/README.md

-# Google Genomics Pipelines Tools
+# Google Lifesciences Pipelines Tools
 [![Build Status](https://travis-ci.org/googlegenomics/pipelines-tools.svg?branch=master)](https://travis-ci.org/googlegenomics/pipelines-tools)

-This repository contains various tools that are useful when running pipelines with the [Google Genomics API][1].
+This repository contains various tools that are useful when running pipelines with the [Google Lifesciences API][1].

 # Quick Start Using Cloud Shell

-1. Enable the Genomics API and the Compute Engine API in a new or existing Google Cloud project.
+1. Enable the Lifesciences API and the Compute Engine API in a new or existing Google Cloud project.
 2. Start a [Cloud Shell][cloud-shell] inside your project.
 3. Inside the Cloud Shell, run the command